abapPM/ABAP-Markdown-Tests/GITHUB.md

 ## Line breaks

-If you're writing in issues, pull requests, or discussions in a repository, {% data variables.product.github %} will render a line break automatically:
+If you're writing in issues, pull requests, or discussions in a repository, GitHub will render a line break automatically:

 ```markdown
 This example